wxWidgets/Phoenix/README.rst

 **very** close to the same age as the Phoenix code, at least for the unreleased preview snapshots.
 In other words, the wxWidgets build should use code from the wxWidgets source repository within a few days of when the Phoenix code was checked out.
+Currently Phoenix is expecting to be used with a wxWidgets built from the ``WX_3_0_BRANCH`` git branch.

 On the other hand, it is probably best to just let Phoenix build and bundle wxWidgets.
 The build tools will by default build wxWidgets in a way that